Class 1 Division

 What Is Class 1 Division 2

 Think: a pump seal fails.
+So a valve packing leaks.
 A flange weeps.
-In real terms, the hazard isn't constant.
-Also, a valve packing leaks.
+In practice, the hazard isn't constant.
 But it's not theoretical either.

 How It Differs From Division 1

 Division 1 assumes the hazard exists during normal operations.
-Which means division 2 assumes it only shows up when something breaks.
+Consider this: division 2 assumes it only shows up when something breaks.
 That distinction drives every wiring decision you'll make.

 In Division 1, you need explosion-proof enclosures, threaded rigid conduit, and sealing fittings at every boundary.
 Division 2 relaxes some of that — but not as much as people think.